Managing Files and Directories

 The ln command helps you create a link to another file or directory within the same or different location.
 There are two types of links — symbolic links and hard links.
 Symbolic links can point to both files and directories.
 Here are some characteristics:

-• if the original file is deleted or moved to another location, symbolic link will no longer work
+• if the original file is deleted or moved to another location, then the symbolic link will no longer work

 • if the symbolic link is moved to another location, it will still work if the link was done using absolute path (for relative path, it will depend on whether or not there's another file with the same name in that location)